Judge vacates conviction of 'Serial' subject Adnan Syed – KION546

 Judge vacates conviction of ‘Serial’ subject Adnan Syed

-A court hearing Monday could determine whether to vacate the murder conviction of Adnan Syed, the subject of the popular "Serial" podcast that reexamined his case.

-Syed is serving a life sentence after he was convicted in 2000 of first-degree murder, robbery, kidnapping and false imprisonment for the slaying of his ex-girlfriend, Hae Min Lee.
-He has maintained his innocence and has been appealing his convictions for years.
+Baltimore prosecutors filed the motion last week asking for a new trial for Syed, who has been serving a life sentence after he was convicted of first-degree murder, robbery, kidnapping and false imprisonment in connection to the killing of Hae Min Lee.

-Baltimore prosecutors filed a motion Wednesday asking for a new trial for Syed after they said newly discovered evidence revealed the possible involvement of two other suspects.

-"After a nearly year-long investigation reviewing the facts of this case, Syed deserves a new trial where he is adequately represented and the latest evidence can be presented," Baltimore City State's Attorney Marilyn Mosby said in the statement.
+In explaining her decision to vacate, Baltimore City Circuit Judge Melissa Phinn cited material in the state investigation that was not properly turned over to defense attorneys, as well as the existence of two suspects who may have been improperly cleared as part of the investigation.

+Her ruling was met by cheers and tears in the courtroom.
+Syed — who attended the hearing wearing a white button-down shirt, a dark tie and a kufi cap — was not handcuffed, but his feet were.
+After the ruling, officials uncuffed his ankles, and soon after, Syed walked out of the courthouse to cheers and applause from supporters.
+He did not stop to speak to reporters as he got into a vehicle.

 The hearing comes nearly eight years after the “Serial” podcast dug into his case, raising questions about the conviction and his legal representation.
 In doing so, the podcast reached a huge audience and set off a true-crime podcasting boom as well as further examinations of the case, including the HBO docuseries “The Case Against Adnan Syed.”